Louis Bherer, M.Ps. Ph.D.

 Hakima Benhalima

-Hakima joined the LESCA laboratory to deepen her knowledge in the field of aging, cardiovascular health and exercise physiology.
-Hakima hopes to continue her studies at graduate level.
+Hakima joined LESCA to deepen her knowledge in the fields of aging, cardiovascular health and exercise physiology.
+She also aspires to pursue graduate studies.

 Hakima Benhalima